mrunal-upadhyay/Android-Exercise/README.md

 # Android-Exercise
-## Take-home project for Servicenow Android Candidates
+## Take-home project for Android Candidates

 ### Requirements
 - A computer setup for Android development (contact your recruiter if one is not available)